 Clinical Commissioning Policies

-On this website are listed the Clinical Commissioning Policies that have been agreed by the Clinical Commissioning Group Board.
+On this website are listed the Clinical Commissioning Policies that have been agreed by the CCG Board.
 NHS organisations caring for patients must remember these statements when considering treatment or referral to other specialists.

 Individual Funding Requests